 California’s Legal Limits for Blood Alcohol Content (BAC)

-Alcohol can affect the body as soon as it enters the bloodstream.
-The BAC level shows how much alcohol is in the bloodstream.
-Under California’s law, drivers must legally keep their BAC below:
+Alcohol can affect the body as soon as it enters the bloodstream, and BAC levels show just how much alcohol is in the bloodstream at any given time.
+Under California state laws, drivers must legally keep their BAC below the following limits:

-Drivers with a BAC higher than the legal limits in California can be arrested on a DUI charge.
-Additionally, drivers with a BAC below the legal limit can also face arrest if they appear to be impaired.
+Drivers with a BAC higher than these legal limits can be arrested on a DUI charge.
+Additionally, drivers with a BAC below the legal limit can also face arrest if law enforcement determines that they appear to be impaired.

 - Bloodshot or watery eyes